 XnView is second on my list of free image viewers, after FastStone Image Viewer.
-I have been playing recently with Adobe Lightroom 3.0 Beta version and wanted to test compatiblity with XnView when it comes to image keywords.
+I have been using Adobe Lightroom and wanted to test compatiblity with XnView when it comes to image keywords.
 So, I downloaded XnView again and installed it to my computer in order to see what is new.
 To my surprise I noticed right away that XnView has improved its ablity to handle image metadata.
-Not only that XnView was compatible with Adobe Lightroom 3.0, but it gave me great insight into how the XMP framework looks like.
+Not only that XnView metadata is compatible with Adobe Lightroom but it gave me great insight into how the XMP framework looks like.

 XnView has become awesome !